• Menu

 I’m a huge nature lover, and this part of the world is blessed with local dolphins, so if you have an interest in marine wildlife watching, then definitely consider going on this 2.5 hour sunset dolphin spotting tour, which includes prosecco and nibbles, some interesting tidbits about the local coastline, and a stop for snorkeling and a swim.

-4pm and 6:30pm departure times in summer, and then expect the schedule to change as the days get shorter.
+The tour runs with 4pm and 6:30pm departure times in summer, and then expect the schedule to change slightly as the days get shorter.
 There are limited spots on the boat so book up early.
-Fans of the Netflix show ‘ The White Lotus’ will also get to see several of the series’ most iconic filming locations too.
+Fans of the Netflix show ‘ The White Lotus’ will also get to see several of the series’ most iconic filming locations.

 SO, IS TAORMINA WORTH VISITING?